Max12121/Vision/README.md

 ## Fingerprint
-A fingerprint is a pattern composed by a set of inner patterns used as models to detect a technology or service in a website (a entry).
+A fingerprint is a pattern composed by a set of inner patterns used as models to detect a technology or service in a website, a fingerprint is usually associated to a entry and the matching of a fingerprint means the matching of the associated entry.
 Below the models you can use to compose a fingerprint.

 #### `headers`
 A key-value pair set used to match headers in the HTTP response of the website request.